-The English Premier League is always one of the most competitive domestic leagues in the European soccer landscape, and that proved to be the case again last season as Manchester City won the title on the final day of the campaign.
+The English Premier League is widely heralded as the most competitive domestic league in the European soccer landscape, and that is proving to be the case once again this season.

 Premier League Winner Odds

 Premier League winner odds are courtesy of BetMGM Sportsbook and are current as of Tuesday, July 25, at 11 a.m.
 ET.